-- searches the file filename for all patterns (pattern1, pattern2, etc) and prints the results to the screen. - The | character is called a pipe and is normally located above the return key on the keyboard. - egrep 'Energy|Enthalpy' \.out - searches for the word Energy or Enthalpy in every file that ends in .out in the current directory.
+- searches the file filename for all patterns (pattern1, pattern2, etc) and prints the results to the screen. - The | character is called a pipe and is normally located above the return key on the keyboard. - o egrep 'Energy Enthalpy' \.out - searches for the word Energy or Enthalpy in every file that ends in .out in the current directory.

-grep & egrep Hands on Practice
+grep & egrep Hands-on Practice

-- Use grep to count the number of lines containing either 'min' or 'max' in the file ex03.txt. - Using only grep, print only the line after the line containing 'love' in the file ex02.txt
+- Use grep to count the number of lines containing either 'LMOD' or 'USER' in the file environment.txt. - Using only grep, print only the line after the line containing 'MODULESHOME' in the file environment.txt